gokul-d3v/Masjid/frontend/README.md

 ## Setup

-1. Make sure you have Node.js installed (preferably version 16.x to avoid Metro compatibility issues)
+1. Make sure you have Node.js installed
+   - **For Windows users**: Use Node.js version 16.x to avoid Metro compatibility issues with the `node:sea` error
+   - If you're using Node.js 17+, see the troubleshooting section below

 2. Install dependencies:
    ```